 nmap --script

-In short, nmap even includes interesting options to assess vulnerabilities and even launch exploits, although there are other tools commonly used for this purpose.
+In short, nmap even includes interesting options for assessing vulnerabilities and even launching exploits, although there are other tools commonly used for this purpose.

 Other interesting options

-As we have commented, nmap has many options and it is impossible to try to cover even a small percentage in a post.
-In fact, there is an official nmap book of almost 500 pages… But in any case we try to comment here some that seem interesting.
+As we have said, nmap has a lot of options and it is impossible to try to cover even a small percentage of them in a post.
+In fact, there is an official nmap book of almost 500 pages… but in any case we try to comment here some of them that seem interesting.

-- The tool allows you to generate the scan result in a processable output file, for example, in XML format, with -oX or -oN .
+- The tool allows you to generate the scan result in a processable output file, e.g. in XML format, with -oX or -oN .

-- When we scan wide ranges of IPs, we can disable the DNS reverse resolution attempt with the -n parameter.
+- When scanning wide IP ranges, we can disable the DNS reverse resolution attempt with the -n parameter.

 - During the execution of a command we can increase the level of information displayed on the console (verbosity) by pressing the “V” key.

-- If we have a firewall that cuts us, we can try -Pn.
+- If we have a firewall that cuts us off, we can try –Pn

-In short, we have tried to develop a “brief” introduction to nmap as a tool for identifying open ports and services on a host or range of IPs.
+In short, we have tried to develop a “brief” introduction to nmap as a tool for identifying open ports and services on a host or IP range.
 In later posts we will see other ways to detect vulnerabilities.